maansaake/arbiter/README.md

 ### Verbose testing modules

 Verbose testing modules expose what operations it supports.
 The exposed operations are made available as configuration options in the executable, where the user is able to determine frequencies (calls per minute per operation) and (optionally) any input arguments.
-Verbose modules provide the user the freedom of specifying settings per operation when running their tests.
+Verbose modules provide the user the freedom of specifying settings per operation when running their tests, and avoids the need of implementing traffic generation.

 ## Reproducability with traffic models